contractcops/auditingroadmap/Mastering Ethereum Book/Chapter 13 - Evm.md

 >
 > This can be perceived as updating ownership, storage, etc.

 > At the very top level, theres the Ethereum world state.
-The Ethereum world state represents a mapping of all of the address mapped to the respective accounts.
+The Ethereum world state represents a mapping of all of the address mapped to the respective account states.

 > At the lower level, theres the ether balance, a nonce (the amount of transactions or contract deployments that an EOA has made) and the account's program code.
 >
 > An EOA has no storage and empty program code

 The following flow is important as it highlights what happens when a transactions hits a smart contract:

 > The EVM execution can be thought of running a sandboxed version, which in the case of a failure/exception -> reverts and all changes are discarded.
 The transaction fees are still paid and the transaction is still logged as an attempt.